Who We Help

-Currently we have chosen to use most of our resources to support a small orphanage called Hope Village.
+Path To Africa has chosen to use most of our resources to support a small orphanage called Hope Village for Orphaned & Vulnerable Children.
 Hope was founded in February 2011 by a young Tanzanian woman, Ceccyliah Fadhili, who has always felt that it was her calling in life to help children in need.
 She saved as much money as she could throughout her teenage years and early adult life and in early 2011 began to look for children in need of her help.

 Corner Stone Children's Centre

-Those of you who have been following PTA for some time will know about our involvement with the Corner Stone Children's Centre.
+For those who have been following PTA from the beginning, you will know about our involvement with the Corner Stone Children's Centre.

 In 2006 Path to Africa identified an orphanage in the village of Mvuleni which was in need of assistance, and during the course of 16 months fundraised roughly USD$32,000 which was used mainly in construction at the centre.
 During this time PTA became aware of the acute poverty in the village and lack of access to basic needs of many of the local people, including food, safe drinking water, education and health care.
 When the work with this orphanage drew to a close, PTA looked into the possibilities of linking with a well established local organization to continue working in Mvuleni village.
 It was at this time that PTA was introduced to the work of local community based organization, Tanzania Children’s Concern.

 At the end of the first year of the school being open (end of 2011), the school finished number 1 in the Kilimanjaro region and number 4 in the country, for academic results.
+It continues to get extremely high results.
 For these children, there is hope that they will obtain a brilliant education level and therefore in future years, pull their families out of poverty.